 Studies have shown that vinegar can

 - Improve insulin sensitivity during a high-carb meal by 19–34%.2

 - Reduce blood sugar by 34% after eating 50 grams of white bread.3

-- Numerous other studies in humans show that vinegar can improve insulin function and lower blood sugar levels after meals.4,5
+- Numerous other studies in humans show that vinegar can improve insulin function and blood sugar levels after meals.4,5

 Helps You Lose Weight & Shrinks Belly Fat